pingcap/community/contributors/workflow.md

 git push ${your_remote_name} myrevert
 ```

-Create a Pull Request using this branch.
+Create a PR based on this branch.